Evidence — Key Findings from 1,227 Arkansas Public Records

 -

-Governor's Israel trade mission
+Governor's trade mission to the issuing country

 -